*SPOILER ALERT! *

 smiled with her answer.
 “Agus understands that I’m not as strong or forceful as

-of any stunned reaction—the way they cast furtive glances at one another—added
+of a stunned reaction—the way they cast furtive glances at one another—added up

-didn’t,” Eena gasped.
-She stared wide-eyed at the doctor, hoping her assumption
+stared wide-eyed at the doctor, hoping her assumption was wrong.
+“Please tell

 Jinatta’s